 Instructions

-To Fold Gyoza
+To Fold the Gyoza

 - Take a wrapper and place it in the palm of your non-dominant hand.
 Use a teaspoon to take a small amount of filling and put it in the center of the wrapper.

-Method 1 - Pleats toward the Center
+Method 1—Pleats toward the Center

 - Fold the wrapper in half over the filling and pinch it in the center with your thumb and index finger (but don’t seal yet!).
 Using your right thumb and index finger, start making a pleat about once every ¼ inch on the top part of the wrapper from the center toward the right.